Ticket types and capacities Follow

 This text is only shown on the ticket itself.
 That means that you can use this field to communicate a message to only those who buy the ticket.
 For example you can use this to inform the buyer about entry time, special offers, or how to exchange the festival ticket with a wristband.

-Tags are only necessary if you use our API or our Zapier integration.
-They can be used to filter data based the tags you applied to the ticket types.
-If you do not use our API or Zapier you can safely skip this field.
+Tags are only necessary if you use our API or Zapier integrations, or when using our Item Sharing feature.
+They are essentially used to filter data.
+If you are new to TicketCo, you can safely skip this field.

 End Price Customer (required)